This BLOG On How Do Mortgage Underwriters Analyze Borrowers Credit Reports During Mortgage Process Was UPDATED And PUBLISHED On June 3rd, 2020

 - If a consumer is late on a monthly payment, it will be reflected on credit report and will definitely drop credit scores

-Most Common Credit Report Errors: Get Free Copy Of Credit Report Once A Year
+Most Common Credit Report Errors And How To Get Free Copy Of Credit Report Once A Year

 Make sure personal profile and former addresses are correct.

-- Many times the credit bureaus have incorrect information on credit report
+- Many times the credit bureaus have incorrect information on the credit report

 - This is very common for those with common names like Jim Jones or John Smith

 - There might even have erroneous employer information on the credit report that might raise a red flag when applying for a mortgage or other credit where the underwriting will deny the loan due to errors or inaccuracies